Bachelor of Arts (BA)

 On this page:

 The Bachelor of Arts (BA) equips students with a number of important life skills.
-These include an ability to communicate clearly, an ability to think critically and creatively, an ability to solve problems across a wide range of domains, and general leadership abilities.
+These include an ability to communicate clearly, to think critically and creatively, to solve problems across a wide range of domains, to manage their own learning, to have an understanding of the ethics of scholarship as well as to understand the key concepts within the disciplines studied.

-What makes the Victoria Bachelor of Arts degree distinctive is its strong emphasis on the humanities, creative arts, languages and social sciences, its flexible structure, and its broad range of opportunities for exploring a variety of disciplines.
+A BA degree has a strong emphasis on the humanities, creative arts, languages and social sciences.
+It has a flexible structure and a broad range of opportunities for exploring a variety of disciplines.

 The humanities include subjects where we explore what it means to be human; for example, languages, History, English Literature, Media Studies, Film, Theatre and Music.
 Social sciences include subjects where we explore how humans interact with each other, such as Cultural Anthropology, Criminology and Sociology.